 The Lysander restoration has been a largely volunteer-led project with a team of 4-6 volunteers working two days a week on the cleaning and mechanical elements, whist the new outer skin and paintwork has been applied by the Museum’s skilled Surface Finish Technician.

 “During the inspection phase, we discovered some original fabric and we’ve taken the decision to conserve this item and keep the original paintwork,” said Priday.
 “Once the fuselage section is complete, work will begin on attaching the ailerons and other flying controls which have already been covered in Irish linen; these will go through the same doping and paint process as the fuselage.

 “The metal cowlings will be resprayed before being refitted.
 Over the next few months our team of volunteers will be focussing their efforts on the wings.
 This work will all be on display to the public in November and in the New Year the undercarriage will be refitted as part of the rebuild phase which is expected to take upwards of 12 months.”

-The only surviving Special Duties variant of this aircraft, the Lysander was designed to operate closely with the Army and had a remarkable performance which enabled it to get into and out of extremely small fields.
+The Lysander was designed to operate closely with the Army and had a remarkable performance, which enabled it to get into and out of extremely small fields.

 A radical change in Army co-operation tactics meant that its lasting fame is not in this role but as a Special Duties aircraft ferrying Allied agents in and out of enemy occupied Europe.
-Four Lysander squadrons went to France in 1939 and despite some notable successes the Army Co-operation units suffered extremely high casualties – over 170 Lysanders were sent to France; only 50 came back.
+Four Lysander squadrons went to France in 1939 and despite some notable successes the Army Co-operation units suffered extremely high casualties – over 170 Lysanders were sent to France but only 50 of them came back.